-What if you reversed your approach?
 What if, instead of vowing never to snack after dinner, you assume that you will continue to snack after dinner unless you design and implement strategies to remember not to do that and to prevent you from doing it?
 Strategies to replace that habit with a different one.

 Here’s what I mean.

 Let’s say you love sweets and even though you’ve eaten a healthy dinner, you sit down every evening in front of the television and eat a few helpings of cookies and chocolate.

 You feel terrible afterwards, both psychologically and physically, and you have trouble sleeping because your body is working to digest all of that junk.
 Instead of vowing to never eat dessert after dinner, or to stop snacking in front of the television, you decide to approach it as a problem that needs solving.

 So, what do you do?
 Here are seven steps that I’ll explain in the context of the example above.